staticafi/sbt-fizzer/README.md

         "CMAKE_BUILD_TYPE": "${buildType}"
     }
 ```
-The advantage of this approach is, that the **vcpkg** integration
+The advantage of this approach is that the **vcpkg** integration
-to VS Code would work for all CMake C++ projects on your computer
+with VS Code would work for all CMake C++ projects on your computer
 (including **SBT-Fizzer** of course).

 ## Building **SBT-Fizzer**